evanmcneely/enlighten.nvim/README.md

 - Highlight differences in generated or edited code.
 - Conversational chat without leaving Neovim.
 - Conversation and prompt history.
-- OpenAI and Anthropic chat models are supported.
+- OpenAI and Anthropic models are supported.

 ### 💾 Setup